 - 1. The officer also must surrender the following Division issued equipment:

 - Badge

-- Service weapon
+- > Service weapon

 - ➤ All issued magazines

 - ➤ Identification Card

 - Radio

 - 2. The suspended officer is reminded that during the suspension period, he or she remains bound by all Police Division Rules and Regulations and is required to obey all Orders.
 Failure to do so will result in further disciplinary action.

-- 3. Within five (5) days of receipt of the Preliminary Notice of Disciplinary Action (DPF-31A), the officer may request a Division hearing on the charges set forth.
+- 3. Within five (5) days of receipt of the PNDA (DPF-31A), the officer may request a Division hearing on the charges set forth.

-- 4. The individual will not be allowed to wear a Newark Police Division uniform or represent him or herself as a Police Officer while suspended from duty.
+- 4. The individual will not be allowed to wear a Newark Police Division uniform, display any Newark Police Division identification, or represent him or herself as a Police Officer while suspended from duty.